Goal 5: Achieve gender equality and empower all women and girls

 Policies Related to Maternity and Paternity and Leave and Related Workplace Accommodations

 The University provides parental leave for eligible employees related to the birth, adoption, or gestational surrogacy of children in accordance with Minnesota statutes and the provisions of the policy.
 Parental leave provided by this policy is available to an employee on 50% appointment or greater.
-In 2018, updates were made to the policy, so that now both parents, who meet eligibility requirements, with six weeks paid leave; expanded coverage to include gestational surrogacy and removed the nine-month employee eligibility requirement.
+In 2018, updates were made to the policy allowing for both parents, who meet eligibility requirements, to get six weeks paid leave.
+Additionally, coverage was expanded to include gestational surrogacy and a nine-month employee eligibility requirement was removed.

 The University of Minnesota has a policy regarding providing reasonable accommodations for pregnancy, childbirth, lactation and other related medical conditions.
 In support of this policy, all UMN campus (Twin Cities, Morris, Crookston, Duluth, Rochester) have dedicated lactation rooms.